yigituyar/yigituyar.github.io/_tabs/about.md

 # Hello,

-## my name is Kerim Yiğit.
+## My name is Kerim Yiğit.
 I am a software developer with an interest in cybersecurity and a musician.